 In 2015 Success, a comedy drama about the tangled relationships of three stand-up comedians, premiered at Bats Theatre in Wellington.
 2017 saw the premiere of his post-apocalyptic parable Remain In Light in Auckland; also the comedy musical Love Me Tinder – a satire on the online dating phenomenon and the perennial horrors of first dates!

-Stephen has had a long screenwriting partnership with Academy Award winners Peter Jackson and Frances Walsh, notably on The Lord of the Rings: The Two Towers.
-Earlier collaborations with Peter and Fran include the feature film Meet the Feebles, and in 1991, Braindead, which won Best Screenplay at the 1993 New Zealand Film and Television Awards.
+Stephen's screenwriting credits include The Lord of the Rings: The Two Towers.
+Earlier collaborations with Peter Jackson and Fran Walsh include the feature film Meet the Feebles, and in 1991, Braindead, which won Best Screenplay at the 1993 New Zealand Film and Television Awards.

 Stephen has three children – Madison, Elijah and Louis – and lives in Auckland.